 Por una mujer tan bien se falla çient castellanos como por una labrança, y es mucho en uso, y ay fartos mercaderes que andan buscando muchachas, de nueve a diez son agora enprençio, de todas hedades ha de tener un bueno.

 The quote underlines Columbus’s view of indigenous Americans as commodities.
 He compares the market value of a female sex slave with that of a piece of farmland, and notes that “of late” (“agora”) slave dealers were particularly interested in purchasing nine- or ten-year-old girls.

 Nonetheless, it is well documented that sex slavery and forced labor were among the many brutalities that Columbus’ crews inflicted on the native Taíno people on the island of Hispaniola (now the site of Haiti and the Dominican Republic.)

-One of Columbus’s crew members, Bartolemé de las Casas, became so disenchanted with the atrocities of the European conquerors that he turned on Columbus and his mission.
-Later, he became a Dominican friar, dedicating his life to exposing and opposing the brutalities perpetrated by Columbus and his men and attempting a more peaceful missionary colonization of the Caribbean islands.
+Bartolomé de las Casas, a Spaniard who took part in colonial expeditions to Hispaniola led by Nicolás de Ovando, became so disenchanted with the atrocities of the European conquerors, including Columbus and Ovando, that he turned on the violence of the project.
+Later, he became a Dominican friar, dedicating his life to exposing and opposing the brutalities perpetrated by Columbus and others during that era, and attempting a more peaceful missionary colonization of the Caribbean islands.

 In 1542, de las Casas wrote a famous book about that era, A Brief Account of the Destruction of the Indies (“Brevísima Relación de la Destrucción de las Indias.”)
 In it, he condemned the destruction caused by the Columbian voyages: